LibraryCarpentry/lc-marcedit/_episodes/08-integrations.md

 ---
-title: "Profiling Your MARC data"
+title: "Integrations"
 teaching: 0
 exercises: 0
 questions:
-- "How can you create a profile?"
+- "What are integrations?"
 - "What can it do?"
 objectives:
 - "Explain ..."

- files"
 keypoints:
 - "First key point. "
 ---